sergio78180/centreon/doc/en/user/graphic_management/02personalize.rst

 * If the **Order** box is checked, the Order list can be used to define the order display / stacking of the curve (the smaller the number, the closer it will be to the x-axis).
 * If the **Invert** box is checked, the curve is reversed (opposite to the absolute value) in relation to the y-axis (useful for seeing the proportion of the incoming traffic compared to the outgoing traffic).
 * The **Thickness** list expresses the thickness of the line of the curve (expressed in pixels).
-* The **Line color** field defines the colour of the curve.
+* The **Line color** field defines the color of the curve.
-* The **Area color** field concerns the filling colour of the curve if the Filling option is checked, (see below).
-It contains 3 fields that correspond with the colours of the OK, WARNING and CRITICAL statuses respectively.
+* The **Area color** field concerns the filling color of the curve if the Filling option is checked, (see below).
+It contains 3 fields that correspond with the colors of the OK, WARNING and CRITICAL statuses respectively.
-* The **Transparency** field defines the level of transparency of the contour colour.
+* The **Transparency** field defines the level of transparency of the contour color.
-* If the **Filling** box is checked, all the curve is filled with the colour of the area defined according to the status.
+* If the **Filling** box is checked, all the curve is filled with the color of the area defined according to the status.

 The attributes below concern the information situated under the graph.